Reef 2050 Long Term Sustainability Plan

 - Stakeholder priorities for reef research and monitoring; and

-The protection of the GBR’s Outstanding Universal Value and responsible economic development are not mutually exclusive and a risk management approach to the regulation of activities delivers benefits for all stakeholders.
-As such it is critical that the resources sector is involved in the planning and implementation of GBR policy to ensure positive environmental, social and economic outcomes are achieved.
+The protection of the GBR’s Outstanding Universal Value and responsible economic development is critical for all Australians, however, they are not mutually exclusive.
+As such, a risk management approach to the regulation of activities working alongside and in the GBR delivers benefits for all parties.
+As such it is critical that the resources sector is involved in the planning and implementation of GBR policy and actions to ensure positive environmental, social and economic outcomes are achieved.

 QRC, through its membership on the Reef 2050 Advisory Committee, will continue to promote the resource sectors’ views and guidance on Reef 2050 Plan policy and actions.